Our Most Frequently Asked Questions

 5. Can Napa Fresh be cooked?

-The healthiest food for dogs and cats is raw, whole, and unprocessed.
+The healthiest food for dogs is raw, whole, and unprocessed.
 However, if your dog is ill, or if you simply cannot accept feeding raw food to your dog, then yes, lightly cook it.
 It is still a healthier option than any commercial pet food available anywhere.